🔗========================= The WWII US Module - Key Submodules =========================🔗

-bigpigeon.us webpage WWII US > WWII Organization, © 2023 by Robert A. Christiansen, links checked by RAC 15 Aug 2022, updated by RAC 10 Jan 2023.
+bigpigeon.us webpage WWII US > WWII Organization, © 2023 by Robert A. Christiansen, links checked by RAC 15 Aug 2022, updated by RAC 6 Aug 2025

 In WWII, civilian oversight and management of the US military was through the War Department and the Navy Department, separate cabinet agencies.
-(In 1947 these two departments were merged into the new Department of Defense and the Army Air Forces became an entity independent of the Army.)
+(In 1947 these two departments were merged into the new Department of Defense and the Air Forces became an entity independent of the Army.)

 In 1942, a four-person ad-hoc organization called the Joint Chiefs of Staff (JCS) assumed responsibility for high-level military planning, including coordination with the analogous group in the government of our closest ally, Great Britain.

 In WWII, civilian oversight and management of the US military was through the War Department and the Navy Department, separate cabinet agencies.
-(In 1947 these two departments were merged into the new Department of Defense and the Army Air Forces became an entity independent of the Army.)
+(In 1947 these two departments were merged into the new Department of Defense and the Air Forces became an entity independent of the Army.)

 In 1942, a four-person ad-hoc organization called the Joint Chiefs of Staff (JCS) assumed responsibility for high-level military planning, including coordination with the analogous group in the government of our closest ally, Great Britain.